Head-to-head comparison between these modern panel providers!

 If anybody asks me today which one is better, I’m gonna recommend GridPane for less-savvy WordPress users and RunCloud for developers with many open projects.

-For those wondering which server provider to pick, I peronsally prefer Linode first and Vultr second.
+For those wondering which server provider to pick, I personally prefer Linode first and Digital Ocean or Vultr second.
 You’re welcome to pick from other options if you like their performance/UI/location/support better.